How To Deal When Your Partner's Career Change Throws Your Life Into Chaos

 “For the first four years of our relationship, Theo was the higher earner and I worked multiple jobs while starting my company.
 This transition flipped our situation entirely.
 When Theo left his job, he had significant savings, which he was able to live off of at first.
 So for the first three months, this transition didn’t have any real impact on our relationship.
 But by month four, Theo was still mostly unemployed and burning through his savings.
 It became clear that this job switch was going to take longer than anticipated.

 “Soon things began to wear on us.
 Theo’s student-loan bills were fairly high, and he had almost no money coming in.
-Neither one of us wanted him to burn through all his savings, so I started paying the majority of our grocery bill, with him contributing $60 USD each month.
+Neither one of us wanted him to burn through all his savings, so I started paying the majority of our grocery bill, with him contributing £45 each month.
 I covered everything else.
-We were frugal, but this meant I was paying roughly $170 USD a month for groceries on top of also paying other bills and utilities.
+We were frugal, but this meant I was paying roughly £130 a month for groceries on top of also paying other bills and utilities.

 Advertisement